ahmoura/pymfe/examples/03_miscellaneous_examples/README.txt

 Miscellaneous Examples
 ----------------------

-Miscellaneous examples for the pymfe package.
+Miscellaneous examples of the `pymfe` package.